cwellsx/time/README.md

 - camelCase for non-React TypeScript filenames -- https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md#filename
 - lowercase_with_underscore for directory names

+### Source directories

 - All source code except `index.tsx` and `App.tsx` are located in various subdirectories of the `src` directory
 - No nested subdirectories of the `src` directory ... all subdirectories are peers

-A module can import from:

-- Any file (except `index.ts`) in its own directory
-- Or from the `index.ts` of a peer directory

-Therefore:

 - `index.ts` defines the public API of the modules in a directory
 - A directory can have private modules which are not exported via its `index.ts`
+- A module can import from any file (except `index.ts`) in its own directory, or from the `index.ts` of a peer directory

-React is used in the following directories only:
+React is used in these subdirectories only -- this separates "view" from data, i.e. from the "model" and "controller":

 - `ts_hooks`
 - `tsx_components`